-Laser hair removal is an office procedure that is very effective in reducing unwanted hair in the treated areas.
+Laser hair removal is a procedure that is effective in reducing unwanted hair in the treated areas.
 According to the 2011 Plastic Surgery Statistics Report published by the American Society of Plastic Surgery, laser hair removal is among the top non-surgical procedures performed in the United States.

 How does laser hair removal work?

-During the treatment, the laser passes through the skin and targets the hair follicle to damage it while preserving the skin.
-The laser targets the pigment in the hair follicle.
-Both light and dark skinned people can be treated with laser hair removal.
+During the treatment, the laser passes through the skin and targets the pigment in the hair follicle.
+The laser then damages the follicle while preserving the skin.
+Both light and dark-skinned people can be treated with laser hair removal.
 For best results, multiple treatments are required.

 Why does laser hair removal require multiple treatments?

 Multiple treatments are required because hair growth is cyclical.
-Three phases of hair growth are anagen (growth), catagen (regression) and telogen (resting).
+Three phases of hair growth are anagen (growth), catagen (regression), and telogen (resting).
 At any one time, your hairs are in different stages of the growth cycle.
-Unfortunately, the hair can only be treated with a laser during the anagen or growth phase.
-As a single treatment is performed, only a percentage of the hairs are treated.
+The hair can only be treated with a laser during the anagen or growth phase.
+However, as a single treatment is performed, only a percentage of the hairs are treated.
 The hairs in the catagen and telogen phases are not treatable and will continue to grow normally.
 This can give the appearance that the hairs have grown back or the treatment has failed.
-Therefore, we stage laser hair removal to best target the hairs in the active growth phase.
+Therefore, we stage laser hair reduction to best target the hairs in the active growth phase.

 Is laser hair removal permanent?